astronomer/airflow-guides/guides/logging.md

 2. Logs on the local filesystem
 3. Logs from [worker specific webserver subprocesses](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#worker-log-server-port)

 > **Note:** When using the Kubernetes Executor and a worker pod still exists, `read()` shows the first 100 lines from Kubernetes pod logs.
 If a worker pod spins down, those logs are no longer available.
+[The Kubernetes documentation](https://kubernetes.io/docs/concepts/cluster-administration/logging/) provides further information on its logging architecture.

 ## Where To Find Logs

 By default, Airflow outputs logs to the `base_log_folder` configured in `airflow.cfg`, which itself is located in your `$AIRFLOW_HOME` directory.

+### Running Airflow in Docker

 If you run Airflow in Docker (either using the [Astro CLI](https://docs.astronomer.io/software/install-cli) or by [following the Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html)), you will find the logs of each Airflow component in different locations: